msberends/AMR/index.md

 ### Get this package

-This package is available on the official R network (CRAN).
+This package is available on the official R network (CRAN), which has a peer-reviewed submission process.
 Install this package in R with:

 ```r
 install.packages("AMR")
 ```

 It will be downloaded and installed automatically.
+For RStudio, click on menu *Tools* > *Install Packages...*, then type in "AMR" and press <kbd>Install</kbd>.

 ### Get started